amosproj/amos2021ws04-auto-panelist-detection/README.md

     cd Implementation
     python main.py

+The logged data can be received either via a REST api or via the MQTT protocol.
+This can be specified by setting the `API` parameter in the `Implementation/main.py` file.
+For MQTT, the `Implementation/api/transmission.py` file needs to be modified and your MQTT broker, username and password should be provided there.

 ## Create Performance Reports
 Performance reports for using different images and recognition models can be created automatically using the following command:

+    cd Implementation
     python benchmark.py

 This creates two reports: One for the detection benchmark and one for the recognition as well as the age, gender, and emotion detection benchmark.